Haiyuan/CalibreEasyDict.alfredworkflow/SETUP.md

-# URL Converter Service Setup Guide
+# Setup Guide for EasyDict Server Project

 This project sets up a local HTTP server that listens for requests of the form `http://localhost:8082/?text={word}` and converts them into `easydict://query?text={word}`, which is then opened by the default web browser.
 The service is configured to run at startup on MacOS.